curiouslychris/smooch-docs/pages/guide/managing-user-information.md

 ### Setting the signed up date

-Setting the user's signed up date allows Whispers based on that date to be sent to the right people.
-If not set, we'll default to the first time Smooch sees the user, which is the moment the `init` call is made for the first time for a given user.
-It's best to set it yourself to avoid sending a welcome message to users that in fact signed up a long while ago.
+Setting the user's signed up date allows you to track when the user started using your service.
+If not set, it will default to the time the user was created in Smooch, which is most likely the moment when the user messaged you for the first time.

 Objective-C: